-- A rest/nap period during the day - We offer different class start times. - Two teachers and one teaching assistant in each classroom session. - A Family Advocate is assigned to each family.
-Regular home visits will be scheduled by the assigned Family Advocate, with additional family assistance provided as needed. - Nutritious breakfasts, lunches, and snacks are served. - Center wide family nights are held throughout the year. - A minimum of two parent-teacher conferences and two home visits are scheduled with teachers during the school year. - A comprehensive school readiness program is provided.
+- A Family Advocate is assigned to each family.
+Regular home visits will be scheduled by the assigned Family Advocate, with additional family assistance provided as needed. - Nutritious breakfasts, lunches, and snacks are served. - Center wide family nights are held throughout the year. - A minimum of two parent-teacher conferences and two home visits are scheduled by teachers during the school year. - A comprehensive school readiness program is provided. - An age-appropriate playground designed to support the children's physical development and provide a culturally rich environment.

-The CINHS Home Based (serving prenatal to 5-year-old children and their families) provides a 11⁄2 hour weekly home visit based on the Parents as Teachers service delivery model which focuses on child development, parent and child interaction and family goal setting.
+The CINHS Home Based (serving prenatal to 5-year-old children and their families) provides a 11⁄2 hour weekly home visit based on the Parents as Teachers service delivery model (supplemented by our cultural curriculum) which focuses on child development, parent and child interaction and family goal setting.
 The CINHS home based option also offers bi-monthly socialization events held outside of the home at CINHS, museums or other locations (transportation may be arranged for socialization events, if needed).